Biden didn't make Israeli-Palestinian talks a priority. Arab leaders say region now paying the price

 But after some early successes, recurring violence, the disappointments of past failed mediation efforts, and the scale of the disputes helped derail the U.S. push.
 By the time Biden, a strong supporter of the state of Israel, took office, any support for major negotiations among Israelis was faint.

+Blinken and other U.S. officials have pointed to steps taken by the administration they say were aimed at improving conditions before making any push for a return to talks on a political solution to the long-lasting conflict.
+That includes restoring U.S. aid to the Palestinians after then-President Donald Trump cut almost all of it, and Blinken's January trip to the occupied West Bank city of Ramallah, where he said Biden remains committed to the goal of Palestinian statehood.

-To be sure, there's little to suggest ambitious engagement by Biden on Israeli-Palestinian issues would have made immediate progress, or done anything to discourage the attack by Hamas, whose charter calls for the destruction of Israel.
+There's little to suggest that more ambitious engagement by Biden on Israeli-Palestinian issues would have made immediate progress, or done anything to discourage the attack by Hamas, whose charter calls for the destruction of Israel.

 Even after a 2021 burst of fighting between Hamas and Israel, administration figures argued that a big push on peace efforts would undermine more easily won goals, like cease-fires with Hamas.

-Instead, Biden has enthusiastically followed the new path that predecessor Donald Trump had laid out on Middle East peacemaking: lobbying for so-called normalization deals with Arab countries, absent any Israeli-Palestinian accord.
+Instead, Biden has enthusiastically followed the new path that Trump had laid out on Middle East peacemaking: lobbying for so-called normalization deals with Arab countries, absent any Israeli-Palestinian accord.

 Under Trump, the United Arab Emirates, Bahrain and Morocco all signed normalization deals establishing diplomatic relations with Israel.